 The monitor supports an OSD menu option called Auto-Sleep Mode that allows you to enable or disable a reduced power state for the monitor.
-When Auto-Sleep Mode is enabled (enabled by default), the monitor will enter a reduced power state when the computer signals low power mode (absence of either horizontal or vertical sync signal).
+When Auto-Sleep Mode is enabled (enabled by default), the monitor enters a reduced power state when the computer signals low power mode (absence of either horizontal or vertical sync signal).

 Upon entering this reduced power state (sleep mode), the monitor screen is blanked, the backlight is turned off, and the power light turns amber.
 The monitor draws less than 0.5 W of power when in this reduced power state.
-The monitor will wake from sleep mode when the computer sends an active signal to the monitor (for example, if you activate the mouse or keyboard).
+The monitor wakes from sleep mode when the computer sends an active signal to the monitor (for example, if you activate the mouse or keyboard).

-You can disable Auto-Sleep Mode in the OSD menu.
-Press the center of the OSD joystick to open the OSD menu.
-Select Power, select Auto-Sleep Mode, and then select Off.
+You can disable Auto-Sleep Mode in the OSD.
+Press the Menu button on the monitor's rear panel to open the OSD.
+In the OSD select Power, select Auto-Sleep Mode, and then select Off.

-Support and troubleshooting
+3 Support and troubleshooting

-Solving common problems
+Solving common issues

-The following table lists possible problems, the possible cause of each problem, and the recommended solutions.
+The following table lists possible issues, the possible cause of each issue, and the recommended solutions.